HIGH IDEALS: A Letter on the Origins of Schema's 5 Activist Domains

 During my second job at a UK marketing agency, I learned that there is a time and place for energy and enthusiasm in the corporate world - especially when the marcomms industry tends to be somewhat liberal with the use of motivational buzz-words.

-Everyday, idealistic visions of "changing the world" and "corporate social responsibility" see the light of day, and everyone can feel fuzzy when patting their own backs - but real change that is not only words or AI-generated copy is relatively rare, almost never materializing the way it was intended.
+Everyday idealistic visions of "changing the world" and "corporate social responsibility" see the light of day, and everyone can feel fuzzy about them while patting their backs - but real change that is not only words or AI-generated copy is relatively rare, almost never materializing the way it was intended, if at all.

 In cases of exaggerated promises on sustainability, we call it greenwashing.
-But, do we have a keyword to describe it in every single trade and sector?
+But do we have a keyword to describe similar -washing in every single trade and sector?
+We don't go after it as aggressively as we do with green stuff, do we?
 All I can think of is "whitewashing", and nothing else seems to have gained mainstream use.
 Hence most unkept promises go unnoticed, hidden behind infinite tirades of marketing noise.
+It's not catchy enough, I guess.
+And if it was catchy, we'd overuse it and leave it be as static noise.

 Our agency offices were located on the grounds of my Alma Mater - a business incubation centre, that was a few steps away from the business & law study's building.
 For authenticity, we're talking the University of Lincoln's David Chiddick building.

 Turns out the cookie was all that I got, because that simple question was met by silence, confusion and an air of discomfort which kind of paints the image of a freshly caught carp struggling for air.
-Fair enough, it's not like I had any delusions on the value of Britains higher education - took my 250 kcal and walked away.
+Fair enough, it's not like I had any delusions on the value of British higher education - that disillusionment happened on graduation.
+Took my 250 kcal and walked away.

-But it stayed with me for the rest of the day.
+But it stayed with me for the rest of the day, and even many years later - till now.
 On a relatively boring afternoon, I kept thinking about the student stall.
 A cookie, a brochure, a person - presence with no essence.
 Would I do it differently?
 Is it worth having a stance on anything whatsoever?
-Does it matter if we take change seriously and practice an air of controversy, if necessary?
+Does it matter if we take change seriously and practice an air of controversy?
+Does it risk votes or attract them?
+Does anyone care about anything?

-To scratch this OCD itch, I looked at our clientele and our projects.
+To scratch this OCD itch, I looked at our real business clientele and what they ask of their marcomms wing.
 A social enterprise, a cafe, a tech start-up, a food award-company - what did they had us say on their behalf?
 One profited from promoting the products and services from other social enterprises - they took on countless statements of purpose and change-making - yet didn't commit to any original thought of their own.
+Fair enough, we kinda do the same as marketers.

-The tech start-up was the only one out of the bunch - tech that enables better user experience for charities to receive donations and promote their activities.
+The tech start-up was the only unicorn out of the bunch - tech that enables better user experience for charities to receive donations and promote their activities.
+You can say that the only waste they had was aircon during the British summer heat wave and the diabolical, most ungodly amount of Nespresso capsules discarded on a day of pre-AI coding.
+Call it the human factor.
+Still better carbon footprint than a single GPT image creation prompt.

-The award-company was just a upper class middle-age wife hobby, and they used every single trope they could get away with - from greenwashing to social change - without producing any value of their own (imagine 12 ladies having endless Zoom meetings with no sense of urgency or professional standards - zero creativity, only safe plays, all catering to the one who's actually funding it all).
-That's an average day in the SME world.
+Then, the award-company was just a upper class middle-age wife hobbyl; they used every single trope they could get away with - from greenwashing to social change - without producing any value of their own (imagine 12 ladies having endless Zoom meetings with no sense of urgency or professional standards - zero creativity, only safe plays, all catering to the one who's actually funding it all).
+Take any political label that aligns itself with feminism, ESG, food waste, carbon footprint or whatever other trope that was popular at the time, and they'll commission a blog post before any actioning takes place.
+Cheap, fast, yet empty bullets - this slop-fest worked for a while.

 Not my call, right?
 Afterall, who am I to question their statements, when greenwashed info lands on my table and demands a same-day PR release that serves no marketing value?
 Just pay me - I'm merely a reflection, a megaphone, a social media admin.